Skip to content

 Why Does Social Engineering Work?

-Similarly, a bad actor posing as an IT auditor with an urgent request to test the safety of employee passwords is often successful; nobody wants to be the person who quibbles about protocol, holding up important work that makes the whole company safer.
-By exploiting either of these two basic human traits, hackers can bypass even the most sophisticated and carefully planned security systems.
+For example, a bad actor posing as an IT auditor with an urgent request to test the safety of employee passwords is often successful; nobody wants to be the person who quibbles about protocol, holding up important work that makes the whole company safer.
+Similarly, an email attachment claiming to offer tantalizing information — the salaries of everyone at the company, perhaps — is nearly irresistible.
+If the document carries malicious content like a virus or ransomware, just one click can put the entire network at risk.

 Prevention Starts with Training and Testing